patjenl/esphome-components-test/components/tas5805m/README.md

 The idf-media yaml example configures more use of psram and has two audio pipelines - media and announce.
 Volume control and mute/unmute are again undertaken by the tas5805m dac.
-This example reduces the volume of the media pipeline if the announce pipeline plays and also adjust the announce pipeline, then reverts back when the announce audio pipeline stops.
+This example reduces the volume of the media pipeline if the announce pipeline plays and also adjusts the announce pipeline volume, then reverts back when the announce audio pipeline stops.
 The announce pipeline volume used can be altered through a number template which can be adjusted in Homeassistant.